RESOURCES AND RECOMMENDATIONS

 Nursing issues- tongue & lip Ties & dental surgeon

 Parenting & birthing Class - Liz Hudsen

-Pelvic floor issues with pregnancy & postpartum? - Dr. Michelle Benoit makes house calls!
+Pelvic floor issues - Dr. Michelle Benoit makes house calls!

 Preventing** preeclampsia (follow doctors orders at onset of preeclampsia and discuss all supplements with care provider!):